 Rapid TransportProvide fast access to all parts of the city.
 In a city of one million it should be possible to get anywhere in considerably less than an hour.
 Passengers should not have to transfer more than once.

 Nearby StationsBoth in consideration of time and of the limited mobility of small children, the elderly, and the infirm, nearby transport halts are required.
 The design standard is a five-minute walk.

 Nearby Green SpaceGreen space should be available within a five-minute walk of virtually every front door.

 Buildings should generally be limited to a height of four stories because higher buildings appear to be harmful to the people who must live in them.
 (See A Pattern Language for a detailed discussion of this point.)

 Economical Freight TransportCity economies depend on fast, economical freight transport.
 A city which intends to keep trucks off its streets must make workable provisions for freight transport.

 Going CarfreeThe carfree city can be built.
 Venice is proof enough.

 The four billion inhabitants of the developing world seem eager to adopt Western patterns of car use.
 They should be advised of the costs and encouraged to think about better solutions.
 Can the planet carry the ecological burden?
 The developed nations cannot deny developing nations the use of technology and resources that are used in the developed nations.
 Since most of the world's cars are found in the developed nations, they must take the lead in designing and building carfree cities.

-Carfree cities probably must become the norm by the end of the 21st Century, due to energy constraints.
-We should begin now to prepare for the change, which is an opportunity to build urban environments superior to any ever known.
+Carfree cities probably must become the norm by the end of the 21st century, due to environmental constraints.
+We should begin now to prepare for the change, which is an opportunity to build urban environments superior to any ever before known.

 Copyright ©1996-2002 J.Crawford